stephcd/lesson-1/README.md

 ## Running GridLAB-D using GitHub Actions

-You will also learn how to use a GridLAB-D subcommand to download an reference model, use the GridLAB-D powerflow solver to compute the voltage solution for the IEEE-123 model, and use the GridLAB-D output converters to generate a voltage profile PNG image that can be downloaded later for viewing.
+You will learn how to use a GridLAB-D subcommand to download a reference model, use the GridLAB-D powerflow solver to compute the voltage solution for the IEEE-123 model, and use the GridLAB-D output converters to generate a voltage profile PNG image that can be downloaded later for viewing.

 To view the output, select [**Actions**](../../actions) to show the most recent simulation runs.
 Select the most recent run completed, download, and view the PNG image artifact named **`IEEE 123 Voltage Profile`**.